Custody And Support Agreements Are Not Set In Stone

-- Either or both parents have had a significant increase or decrease in income
+- Either or both parents have had a significant increase or decrease in income.

-- The parent with primary custody has proposed a move-away; this parent wants or needs to move to another geographical area, with revised child custody arrangements.
+- The parent with primary custody has proposed a move-away; this parent wants or needs to move to another geographical area with revised child custody arrangements.

 Perhaps you believe there are good reasons to lower child support payments that you make each month.
 Spousal support is also sometimes subject to change, such as when the recipient spouse remarries.

-Contact an attorney to discuss any objections you have to the other parent’s (or your ex-spouse’s) proposal for a modification and decide whether it is cost-effective to contest a change that you disagree with.
-Conversely, if you are the one proposing a modification in custody or support, talk over with an understanding lawyer on the most likely to succeed methods of achieving your goals.
-Contact Balduchi Law Office, PC, in Des Moines for knowledgeable and compassionate advice and assistance having to do with any aspect of child custody, child support or spousal support modifications.
+Contact an attorney to discuss any objections you have to the other party’s request for a modification and decide whether it is cost-effective to contest a change with which you disagree.
+Conversely, if you are the one proposing a modification in custody or support, talk over the most likely to succeed methods of achieving your goals with an understanding lawyer.